MeltwaterArchive/storyplayer/v2/modules/host/usingHost.md

 title: usingHost()
 prev: '<a href="../../modules/host/expectsHost.html">Prev: expectsHost()</a>'
 next: '<a href="../../modules/http/index.html">Next: The HTTP Module</a>'
+updated_for_v2: true
 ---

 # usingHost()

-_usingHost()_ allows you to run commands on the named host.
+_usingHost()_ allows you to run commands on the given host.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingHost_.
+The source code for these actions can be found in the class `Prose\UsingHost`.

 ## Behaviour And Return Codes